Managing pests and diseases without chemicals

-As chemical control choices diminish and concerns for health and the natural environment increase, it’s important to know how to deal with problems.
+As concerns for the health of the natural environment increase and as chemical management choices diminish, it’s important to know how to deal with problems in other ways.

 Quick facts